PHILLIPS EXETER ACADEMY

-The stories and reminiscences that this project captures eventually will reside in the Academy Archives for use by future researchers.
-This will be the first significant material about girls and women in the Academy Archives.
-Before donating a copy of the responses to the Academy, we intend to send a report on the results to each person who participated.
-We need your permission to write that report.
-We will also consider writing an article or book to make these experiences available to the wider public.
+The stories and reminiscences that this project captures will be the first significant material about girls and women in the Academy Archives.
 We ask you to give FEW permission to use and quote your responses by signing a "Permission and License" before proceeding to the survey.
 See the box and link below, "License, Use and Donation of Survey Responses".

 The Survey sections are:

 Section 3: Classroom Experience

 Section 5: Athletics